cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 $ trust Coupled_pb.data
 ```

-Visualize results with VisIt:
+Visualize the results with VisIt:

 ```bash
 $ visit -o Coupled_pb.lata
 ```

-Draw the temperature profile on both domains and set the color bar min/max to 300 and 400 respectively.
-You'll observe the solid cooling over time.
-With increased simulation time, the solid temperature will eventually equal the fluid temperature at steady state.
+Plot the temperature field on both domains and set the color bar min/max to 300 and 400 respectively.
+You will observe the solid cooling over time.
+Given sufficient simulation time, the solid temperature will eventually match the fluid temperature at steady state.

 ---